Kostolac B power plant (B1, B2), Serbia

 Serbia’s energy utility EPS secured financing for a complete overhaul of Kostolac B1 and B2 in December 2011.
 A USD 293 million loan was taken by the Government of Serbia on behalf of EPS from China Exim Bank to equip the two units with flue gas desulphurisation (de-SOx) technology and bring the plant’s SO2 emissions in line with the Large Combustion Plant Directive.
 This should have been done by the time the Directive entered into force in January 2018.
-The company contracted for the works was the China Machinery and Engineering Corporation (CMEC), the same company which is set to build a new unit at Kostolac B.
+The company contracted for the works was the China Machinery and Engineering Corporation (CMEC), the same company which has built a new unit at Kostolac B.

 The works were finalised in July 2017, according to the Government.
 However, EPS’ 2018 Environmental Report shows that the application for a construction permit for the de-SOx installation was submitted only in November 2018 – more than a year after the opening ceremony for the facility.
 The permit was actually rejected twice – once in December 2018 and once in January 2019 – although the grounds on which rejections were issued by the Serbian authority are unknown.

 The only explanation we received at the time from EPS and the Serbian Ministry of Energy and Mining was that the gypsum landfill was not ready for the de-SOx to start operation.

 In December 2019, EPS launched a public consultation for an ‘updated’ Environmental Impact Assessment (EIA) report for the desulphurisation unit at Kostolac B, and public consultations were held in January 2020.
 The decision approving this new EIA for the already built de-SOx facility was made in August 2020.